terri3li/tlc-critter/README.md

 };
 ```

 Next, let's add routes to all of these components!
-Import React Router, add a `<Switch>`, and add the following routes:
+Import React Router, add a `<Routes>`, and add the following routes:

 - `/` (home route)
 - `/notifications` (notifications route.
 We won't be building this view, but let's add the route anyway.)